Mjolnir42/soma/docs/soma/command_reference/section::list.md

-# somaadm category show
+# DESCRIPTION

-This command shows details about a permission category.
+This command lists all permission sections registered in the system.

 # SYNOPSIS

 ```
-soma category show ${category}
+soma section list in ${category}
 ```

 # ARGUMENT TYPES